 Hey, let’s be real.
 It’s probably going to look amazing on you.
 But also let’s set expectations, we’re creating the illusion of a shaved-head, buzzed-cut look with clippers (zero guard recommended).
 Keep it tight and short all around and please apply a moisturizer on your dome to both reduce dryness to the skin & dull the shine.

-If you want it to look real then you gotta keep it real and take care of it.
+If you want it to look real then you gotta be real and take care of it.
 Keep in mind that the pigments are 2D, and your hair is 3D.
 Even though it did a miracle in my own life, it might not for you… Many people will love it, some won’t.
 I still had things in my personal life that I needed to work on, but at least I didn’t have to worry or be preoccupied with how my head appeared in public.
 It’s not for everyone so just do your due diligence to see if scalp micropigmentation is the right solution for you.